ajbobo/Kafka_Playground/README.md

 # Kafka Playground #

+## Overview ##
+This has a couple of Java projects that I used to learn how to run and interact with Kafka.
+They're really simple examples, but I think they should get you started.

+> Note about versions: I built and tested these using the [Azul Zulu](https://www.azul.com/downloads/?package=jdk) build of OpenJDK 11.

 ## Installation ##
 In the docker directory, there is a docker-compose.yaml file that can be used to create a basic Kafka setup It creates these containers: